Regulation of artificial intelligence: Finland

 Finland has appointed a working group to evaluate what national legislation is required by the EU Artificial intelligence Act, and to prepare a legislative proposal on its national implementation.
 The working group began its evaluation on April 29, 2024, and is expected to conclude by June 30, 2026.

+In the first stage of national implementation, legislation defining the powers of the supervisory authorities and the system of administrative penalties was approved by the President of the Republic on 22 December 2025 and entered into force on 1 January 2026.
+Finland adopted a decentralised supervision model, dividing oversight among existing market surveillance authorities according to an AI system's purpose of use, with the Finnish Transport and Communications Agency (Traficom) acting as the single point of contact.
+A second stage, covering an AI regulatory sandbox and a national register for high-risk AI systems related to critical infrastructure, was expected to take effect around the Act's full application date of 2 August 2026.

 Germany

 In November 2020, DIN, DKE and the German Federal Ministry for Economic Affairs and Energy published the first edition of the "German Standardization Roadmap for Artificial Intelligence" (NRM KI) and presented it to the public at the Digital Summit of the Federal Government of Germany.
 NRM KI describes requirements to future regulations and standards in the context of AI.
 The implementation of the recommendations for action is intended to help to strengthen the German economy and science in the international competition in the field of artificial intelligence and create innovation-friendly conditions for this emerging technology.
 The first edition is a 200-page long document written by 300 experts.
 The second edition of the NRM KI was published to coincide with the German government's Digital Summit on December 9, 2022.
 DIN coordinated more than 570 participating experts from a wide range of fields from science, industry, civil society and the public sector.
 The second edition is a 450-page long document.

 On the one hand, NRM KI covers the focus topics in terms of applications (e.g. medicine, mobility, energy & environment, financial services, industrial automation) and fundamental issues (e.g. AI classification, security, certifiability, socio-technical systems, ethics).
 On the other hand, it provides an overview of the central terms in the field of AI and its environment across a wide range of interest groups and information sources.
 In total, the document covers 116 standardisation needs and provides six central recommendations for action.

-G7

-On 30 October 2023, members of the G7 subscribe to eleven guiding principles for the design, production and implementation of advanced artificial intelligence systems, as well as a voluntary Code of Conduct for artificial intelligence developers in the context of the Hiroshima Process.

-The agreement receives the applause of Ursula von der Leyen who finds in it the principles of the AI Directive, then being finalized.
+In the 2026 Global Index on Responsible AI, Germany was ranked 6th globally out of 135 countries, 6th in Europe, and 6th among high-income countries.

+India